 Set up your Anthos environment

-For each environment where you want to use Anthos, follow the appropriate setup guide to first set up your Anthos clusters, and then enable your chosen Anthos features.
+For each environment where you want to use Anthos, follow the appropriate setup guide to first set up and register your Anthos clusters, and then enable your chosen Anthos features.

 Set up Anthos on Google Cloud: Anthos on Google Cloud is the simplest setup option and offers easy setup via the Anthos UI.

 Set up Distributed Cloud Virtual (on-premises): Anthos provides two on-premises installation options: on VMware or on bare metal.

 Set up Anthos on other public clouds: Anthos can manage clusters on other public clouds, letting you use consistent cluster management and Anthos features in a multi-cloud or hybrid deployment.
 Currently installation on AWS and Azure is supported, with the option to add attached clusters on AWS and Azure.